kylefox1/Quartz-Test/content/Garden-1/FrontierPortal-2021_1005-V0.1.md

 # About

 The Ledgerback Frontier Portal is a gateway to the Decentralized Web (DWeb) and related fields (i.e., Ledgerback Frontier).
-The aim of the portal is to help people start diving into the DWeb, especially from a convergence perspective (so expect beginner resources across a wide swath of topics), and hopefully cause a paradigm shift towards [decentralized and open thinking]()
+The aim of the portal is to help people start diving into the DWeb, especially from a convergence perspective (so expect beginner resources across a wide swath of topics), and hopefully cause a paradigm shift in user's thinking towards blockchain thinking (and more).

 For an easier to read version with more attributes, please look at the [Frontier Portal Table for Web3](https://docs.google.com/spreadsheets/d/1xpvPIrfrkCfKGZv_TYiHOvNHXI6q2IBZP6s857g_5hI/edit?usp=sharing).

 Contact me on [Twitter](https://twitter.com/CAdjovu) if you want to chat about the Frontier Portal.

+I also made a trivia game for history on the Ledgerback Frontier's Web3 portion (just historical questions for now).
+Find it [here](https://quizizz.com/join?gc=58809249).